DIABETES PREVENTION PROGRAM COURSES

 The ONLINE workshop is provided by experienced University of Pittsburgh Diabetes Prevention Support Center (DPSC) faculty from the original DPP team who have been implementing and evaluating the DPP Group Lifestyle Balance™ program in the community for the past decade.
 To date the DPSC faculty have trained more than 2,000 health providers to across the United States and internationally to become Lifestyle Coaches.
 The online training includes all of the sessions covered in the in-person training, as well as review questions and a final assessment.

-Continuing Education credit is available for dietitians and pharmacists/pharmacist technicians who are interested in providing the DPP program and who:
+Continuing Education credit is available for Dietitians, Certified Health Education Specialist (CHES) and Pharmacists/Pharmacist technicians who are interested in providing the DPP program and who:

 - Complete the entire online training and achieve a passing score on the final assessment